Arie2021jw/SQL_SERVER-Working-with-Dates/README.md

 14) Retrieving the lists of employees that were hired on the same date (min.
 5 employees)

-Folder #2: Numbers and Statistics.
+Folder #2: Numbers and Statistics
 1) Average calculations
 2) Creating horizontal histograms
 3) Creating vertical histograms